 Public law deals with governance relationships between citizens / companies (individuals) and the state.
 Public law has sub-disciplines such as constitutional law, criminal law and administrative law.
 Constitutional law looks into the relationships between individual and the state.
 The latter can be the executive, the legislative and the judiciary.
 Criminal law deals with crimes committed by individuals and it imposes sanctions in order to assure social justice.
 Administrative law is the body of law enforced by executive branch that governs the activities of administrative agencies of the government.

-This course, for legal professionals and law students in an advanced phase of their studies, provides a general introduction to the American legal system.
+The Columbia Summer Program in American Law, for legal professionals and law students in an advanced phase of their studies, provides a general introduction to the American legal system.
 Since 1963, the course has been organised by the law faculties of the University of Amsterdam, Leiden University and Columbia University.
-It is held alternately at the Leiden Law School and the Amsterdam Law School.
-The next session will take place at Leiden University.

 This course will present practices in the international field of human rights and introduce advanced undergraduate students in law, political science and social sciences to what it means to work in organisations, institutions, networks and movements that defend and promote human rights.